 After deleting the appraiserres.dll from Windows 11 ISO, you can install Windows 11 on unsupported hardware.
 Now, the popular bootable USB drive creator tool, Rufus, officially supports bypassing TPM, Secure Boot, and RAM checks while making a bootable USB flash drive of Windows 11.
 That means you don’t have to manually delete the appraiserres.dll file to bypass the minimum hardware requirements to install Windows 11 on an unsupported hardware device.
-The software is still in the beta stage, so that you may find a bug in this tool.
+The software is still in the beta stage, so you may find a bug in this tool.

-How to Make a Windows 11 Bootable USB drive with TPM, Secure Boot, and RAM checks Disabled?
+How to Make a Windows 11 Bootable USB drive with TPM, Secure Boot, and RAM Checks Disabled?

 Those Windows 11 could not install Windows 11 due to the lack of minimum hardware requirements enforced by Microsoft can use the latest version of Rufus.
-Here are the complete steps to make a bootable USB drive of Windows 11 that have already bypassed minimum system requirements:-
+Here are the complete steps to make a bootable USB drive of Windows 11 that has already bypassed minimum system requirements:-

 Step 1.
 Download the latest version of Rufus utility from its official website.